Corinth voters end decades-long ban on alcohol sales, except on Sundays

 Licensed bars and restaurants in Corinth will now be able to sell beer, wine and liquor most days of the week.

-On Tuesday, Corinth residents voted 288-279 to allow licensed establishments to sell liquor, and voted 290-276 to allow the sale of beer and wine, to be consumed on the premises every day but Sunday.
+On Tuesday, Corinth residents voted 288-279 to allow licensed establishments to sell liquor for on-site consumption Monday through Saturday.
+In addition, residents voted 290-276 to allow licensed retailers to sell beer and wine every day but Sunday for off-premises consumption.

-Residents also voted 306-261 not to allow the sale of liquor and 296-269 not to allow beer and wine to be sold on Sundays.
+When it came to Sunday liquor sales, residents were opposed.
+They voted 306-261 not to allow the sale of liquor for on-premises consumption, and 296-269 not to allow retail beer and wine sales on Sundays.

 The narrow vote breaks a decades-long trend of Corinth being a dry town, though residents voted in 2004 to allow licensed agency liquor stores in town, but none are operating there.